supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/17-stream-analytics.md

 Now that you have defined an input and an output for your Azure Stream Analytics job, you can use a query to select, filter, and aggregate data from the input and send the results to the output.

-1. View the **Query** page for the **process-orders** Stream Analytics job.
+1. From the left navigation pane, view the **Query** page for the **process-orders** Stream Analytics job.
 Then wait a few moments until the input preview is displayed (based on the sales order events previously captured in the event hub).
 2. Observe that the input data includes the **ProductID** and **Quantity** fields in the messages submitted by the client app, as well as additional Event Hubs fields - including the **EventProcessedUtcTime** field that indicates when the event was added to the event hub.
 3. Modify the default query as follows: